FMIA Week 6: Ryan Tannehill, Titans Are Changing The Narrative In AFC - ProFootballTalk

 You can learn so much about a team, and about its quarterback, when the fire alarms are blaring.

-Those fire alarms, in this case, sounded in Nashville as the clock ticked down on the Titans’ perfect season . . . :14, :13, :12 . . . with the Titans Offense jogging to the line at the Houston 7-yard line after a short completion in the middle of the field.
+Those fire alarms, in this case, sounded in Nashville as the clock ticked down on the Titans’ perfect season . . . :14, :13, :12 . . . with the Titans Offense down seven and jogging to the line at the Houston 7-yard line after a short completion in the middle of the field.
 No panic.
-No timeouts either.
+No timeouts left either.

 “Gotta clock it!”
 Rich Gannon said stridently from the CBS booth.
-Gannon knows something about quarterback, having won the NFL MVP 18 years ago.
+Gannon knows something about quarterbacking, having won the NFL MVP 18 years ago.
 “Gotta clock it!”

 :11, :10 . . .